swampservers/gposer/README.md

 4. From that folder, navigate to garrysmod/lua, then create a folder called "bin" and place **gmcl_gposer_win64.dll** in that folder.

-5. Join the server (it only works on [Swamp Cinema](https://swamp.sv/) currently) and type "gposer" in console.
-It should start printing messages and your webcam will start controlling your player once it loads.
+5. Join the server (it only works on [Swamp Cinema](https://swamp.sv/) currently) and in the shop, select the ✌GPoser tab to control it.
+Your webcam will start controlling your player once it loads.
 Look in the bathroom mirror or use thirdperson (F4).
 Other players will see you!

 ***